sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

 }
 ```

-Another example of a `Specification` shows the following:
+Another example of a `Specification` looks as follows:

 ```java
 public class NewsByIdSqlSpecification implements SqlSpecification {